Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-09-19-Taro-growth.md

     Taro as a kitten (left) and as a cat (right).
 Photo from Joanne.
 </div>

-Kittens are fast growing, showing near exponential growth when young, as observed in the first 4 weeks of **Fig 1**, where Taro recovered from a bad case of fleas (which will feed on his blood, depriving him of much-needed nutrients for survival and growth).
+Kittens are fast growing, showing near exponential growth when young, as observed in the first 4 weeks of **Fig 1**, where Taro recovered from a bad case of fleas (which fed on his blood, depriving him of much-needed nutrients for survival and growth).
 The small kitten that started weighing a light 2.8 lbs grew to be a consistent 11±5% lbs.
 Funny enough, with his observed growth pattern, the veterinarian estimated his healthy adult weight to be a hefty 13 lbs, which he was never able to achieve.

 For the first 6 months of his growth journey, Taro's weight was measured in approximately 1 week intervals (with a small break during Christmas).
 It was observed that his weight consistently increased with some variability on a weekly basis due to measuring weight before/after meals or before/after using the litter box.
 However, a kitten's schedule is free-spirited, so the only constant is taking the measurement in the mornings.
 As he approached his first birthday, the measurements slowed, as did his growth.